 - In the G Suite Setup Wizard, check the I have successfully logged in box.

-- In the Network Solutions site, scroll down to My Domain Names, and click Edit DNS.
+- In the Network Solutions site, under My Domain Names, click Edit DNS.

 - Click Change Where Domain Points in the Advanced DNS Settings section.